Senior Regional Energy/Climate Planner, San Diego Association of Governments (SANDAG)

 Fleet Manager, UC San Diego

 Mr. Nishihira is the Fleet Manager at UC San Diego.
-He previously served 9 years in the role of Operations Manager under the guidance and leadership of his predecessor Jim Ruby and strives to build upon the sustainability path Jim has built.
-Prior to his roles at UCSD, he has served in automotive repair and commercial fleet management roles.
+Prior to his role at UCSD, he has served in automotive repair and commercial fleet management roles.
 While at UCSD, he has coordinated campus "Green Car Shows" and encourages the procurement of AFVs to the maximum extent possible in order to support UC's goal to be carbon neutral by 2025.
 In representing Fleet Services, he works collaboratively with key stakeholders who are involved with campus sustainability projects which aim to 'green' the campus fleet.
 He serves on the campus' Transportation Working Group committee and represents UCSD on UC's Fleet Sustainability Working Group.
 Greg has an Associate of Applied Science degree in Transportation Management from Milwaukee Area Technical College and a Bachelor of Science in Business Administration from Cal Poly San Luis Obispo.
 He maintains active ASE (Automotive Service Excellence) and California UST certifications.